yours-schnee/LiteratureReview/GazeControl/DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations.md

 - What is new? (or what is previous issue)<br>
  This study applied the similar structure to VGG-19 (very deep structure), which has the inception layers that can provid the multi-scale semantic features, instead of the CNN ensemble (previous study).
- Also, to prevent from responding to the specific pattern of location, the two dilated conv layers (location-biased convolution) were combined in front of the last 1x1 convolutionl layer.<br>
+ Also, to prevent from responding to the specific pattern of location, the two fully-convolution layers with a dilated conv (location-biased convolution) were combined in front of the last 1x1 convolutionl layer.<br>

   - Large depths which enables to learn complex features from scenes
     - previous study utilized shallower network, and the semantic feature extracting was difficult<br>